 Technically, her 40th floor office is now open, clean and safe to work from, but one New York-based chief legal officer sees no point of leaving her home desk just yet.

 First she’d have to line up outside one of the six entrances to her skyscraper, where a building employee would take her temperature.
 Then she’d have to wait in line, again, for the elevator, since the building is letting only four people in an elevator car at a time.
 But what really did it for her was if she had to she had to meet her coworkers on the 28th floor, not an uncommon part of her job, she’d to exit the building completely, walk to a different entrance, wait for her temperature to be checked again, and then wait at a different elevator bank.
 “It’s a one and half hour commute to have a meeting in the same building,” she says.

-Companies already have a host of issues getting their workplaces ready for employees to return, but elevators are posing a particularly tricky problem.
-Health experts worry that if elevators are used under normal conditions they would become ideal places to spread the coronavirus.
-So until a COVID-19 vaccine becomes widely available, the new “elevator pitch,” involves figuring out how to get workers from one floor to another safely and quickly.
-“Piling people into elevators to get up and down like before not coming back in short term,” says Dan Pulver, a Korn Ferry senior client partner in the firm’s Industrial and Real Estate practice.
+Many companies are eager to get many of their employees back into the office this fall.
+But elevators, off all things, are posing a particularly tricky problem.
+The obvious concern, of course, is that they could become ideal places to spread the coronavirus.
+So firms find themselves creating a new “elevator pitch" of sort, centered on figuring out how to get workers from one floor to another safely and quickly.
+“Piling people into elevators to get up and down like before is not coming back in short term,” says Dan Pulver, a Korn Ferry senior client partner in the firm’s Industrial and Real Estate practice.

 Pulver’s own vertical commute has been changed.
 The floors of the elevators in his Century City, Calif., office tower now have dots on them indicating where passengers should stand.
 Only four people can be in an elevator at a time, and there’s hand sanitizer workers can use at each elevator bank.